cpagniel/LocalizationError/README.md

 # LocalizationError
-Data and code for Pagniello and Jaffe (2022).
+Data and code for Pagniello and Jaffe (in prep).